Cooking oil evaporating - familyguidecentral.com

 Does oil evaporate at room temperature?

-Cooking oil can evaporate at room temperature, but the rate of evaporation is generally slower than when it is heated and only until the concentration of gaseou oil and liquid oil is in equilibrium.
+Oil can evaporate at room temperature, although the rate of evaporation is generally slower compared to when the oil is heated.

 What causes oil to evaporate?

-I think this video gives an amazing explanation about how evaporation, in general, works.
+I think this video gives an amazing explanation about how evaporation works.

 Think about molecules.
 It’s always moving even within oil.
 Now, the degree of evaporation is mainly a result of the distribution of speeds that a molecule inside a substance like oil has.